RehanSaeed/rehansaeed.github.io/content/posts/2019/git-cloning-the-windows-os-repo/index.md

 The Azure Pipelines build only took 25 minutes to complete.
 A quick look shows a bunch of builds with five hours or more.
 I'm guessing that my changes had only gone through a cursory initial build to make sure nothing was completely broken.

-A few days later I got a notification telling me my PR had been merged.
+A few days later I got a notification telling me my pull request had been merged.
 All I did was change a few config files and upload a package or two, but it was an interesting experience none the less.